Simple example ====

 |

 a list of arrays; both atomic and recursive arrays are supported, and can be mixed.
 If argument input has length 0, or it contains exclusively objects where one or more dimensions are 0, an error is returned.
 If input has length 1, bind_array() simply returns input[[1L]]. input may not contain more than 2^16 objects.
+If the user wishes to include vectors to bind in input, the vectors must be turned into arrays; for example using vector2array.

 |